chapel-lang/chapel/doc/rst/technotes/gpu.rst

   outlined under `Diagnostics and Utilities`_ will work as expected.

   * For example, :proc:`~GPU.assertOnGpu` will fail at compile time normally.
     This can allow testing if a loop is GPU-eligible.

-  * It will generate a warning per-iteration at execution time.
+It will generate a warning per-iteration at execution time.
+The ``CHPL_GPU_NO_CPU_MODE_WARNING``

-  * The ``CHPL_GPU_NO_CPU_MODE_WARNING`` environment can be set to suppress these warnings.
+    environment can be set to suppress these warnings.
 Alternatively, you can pass ``--gpuNoCpuModeWarning`` to your application to the same effect.

+  * Note that data movements between device and host will not be captured by the :mod:`GpuDiagnostics` module in this mode.

 * Even though the kernel launches will be registered by GPU diagnostics, the loop will be executed for correctness testing and there will not be any kernel launch

-  * GPU diagnostics will not register data movement.

 * Advanced features like ``syncThreads`` and ``createSharedArray`` will compile and run, but in all likelihood code that uses those features will not